danyanuka/CA-Finals/README.md

 ## description-

-This project is our finals in Coding-Academy Bootcamp, we developed the app in a team of three students for about a month and a half. its a full stack (MERN) project made from scratch, our task was to mimick an existing, working well known application. we chose Trello.
+This project served as the culmination of our efforts during the finals of the Coding-Academy Bootcamp.
+Developed over approximately a month and a half by me and two teamates, it is a full-stack (MERN) application created from scratch.
+Our objective was to replicate the functionality of a well-established application, and we chose to replicate Trello.
 ![](/public/imgs/screenshot.png)

 ## Local Setup-